Frequently Asked Questions

 I missed the drop/add deadline and need to change my schedule.
 What can I do?

 Provided that you still have enough credits to be considered a full time student, you may drop a class after the drop/add deadline.
 However, this might be reflected as a "W" on your transcript.
 In limited circumstances you may only add a class after the deadline with permission of the Professor and Elizabeth Rosselot, Registrar and Assistant Dean for Academic Affairs.

 How many credits can/must I take per semester?

-In the first year, all candidates for the J.D. degree must follow the prescribed course schedule.
-Students must take 52 credit hours during their second and third years.
+First year candidates for the J.D. degree must follow the prescribed course schedule.
+Students must take 53 credit hours during their second and third years.
 Each student must take no fewer than 12 and not more than 17 hours each semester.
 In unusual circumstances, exceptions may be allowed with permission in writing from the Associate Dean for Academic Affairs or his/her designee.